-Interactive Displays, or IFP (Interactive Flat Panels) as we like to call them for short, make class sessions more productive, engaging, and safe.
-They’re great for hybrid learning modalities and help schools embrace a mix of in-person and remote learning.
-But beyond all that, they’re also fun.
+Smart boards are great for hybrid learning modalities and help schools embrace a mix of in-person and remote learning.
+But beyond that, they’re also fun.

-As students have access to an ever-expanding range of devices, apps, and games, keeping their attention focused in class is an admittedly formidable challenge, and things are only going to keep heading in that direction.
+Students have access to an ever-expanding range of devices, apps, and games.
+Keeping their attention focused in class can be challenging.
 That’s why leveraging play is so helpful for engaging students and making classes more enjoyable.
-Don’t think of it as “bribing” students, because they obviously like games.
+Don’t think of it as “bribing” students, because they love games.
 Realize that in-class play has always been a great help for sharing knowledge and motivating students, and take advantage of what new technology has to offer in this area, namely the benefits of interactive displays.

 The following games require software that allows you and the kids to draw, write, and generally create with ease on an interactive display.

 What a timeless classic.
-Hangman has been used to help children learn how to spell for possibly centuries, but if you think the concept of a hanged person is inappropriate you can change the shape.
+Hangman has been used to help children learn how to spell for many years, but if you think the concept of a hanged person is inappropriate you can change the shape.
 Perhaps a hanging lantern?

-In any case, the effect of drawing lines that correspond to letters and having kids guess and experience a visual outcome if they get it right or wrong is powerful.
-The procedural nature of this evergreen classroom game is very easy to follow and learn, and has special potential for younger students.
+In any case, the effect of drawing lines that correspond to letters and having kids guess and experience a visual outcome if they get it right or wrong is very exciting.
+Using the smart board, teachers can easily draw the lines and a hanging lantern as students play along.

 Another classic, and this one never gets old even for adults as we all know.
 That’s why Pictionary’s great for learners (and teachers) of all ages.
-It’s further a superb way to practice language and artistic skills, brought together conveniently on the interactive display.
+It's a great way to practice language and artistic skills, brought together with an interactive display.

-Kids get a word that they then draw on the IFP, but can’t use letters or speak.
+Kids get a word that they then draw on the smart board, but can’t use letters or speak.
 When a classmate guesses correctly, they go next!
 It’s that simple.
-But it’s also very effective for retaining vocabulary, plus as mentioned above, a good chance to practice drawing.
+But it’s also very effective for retaining vocabulary, plus as mentioned above, a good chance to practice drawing using the smart board.

 If you have access to an NFC stylus, that makes the game a lot more fun and dynamic, as students quickly pass the pen to the teammate that’s next in line and continue to write on the smart board.

 Students take turns to complete sentences and equations, and the first team to have all members successfully carry out a task wins!

-An excellent way to practice vocal expression and go over key concepts learned in class.
+An excellent way to practice vocal expression and go over key points learned in class.
 Topics could be anything, but biology, history, and language are especially suitable.

 The following games can be downloaded directly to your interactive display through BenQ Suggests or via internet browser

-Word and concept matching, so it’s very handy in exercising vocabulary retention.
+This game includes word and concept matching, so it’s very handy in exercising vocabulary retention.
 Different game modes available, including fill in the gap, match the word, flashcard, and type the answer.
 Everything you need is right at the game’s website so all you need is to click and play it on the smart board., so make sure to check it out.